Topics:

 Learning Outcomes:

-- Explain basic principles of management of pain and common symptoms in surgical care of seriously ill patients.
+- Explain basic management of pain and common symptoms in care of seriously ill surgical patients.

-- Communicate with patients and their families using the Serious Illness Conversation Guide to elicit patients' values and preferences.
+- Use the Serious Illness Guide to elicit patients’ understanding, values and goals.

-- Use the “best-case and worst-case scenario” tool for communicating treatment / care options.
+- Apply the “best-case and worst-case scenario” communication tool for discussing surgical treatment options

 Learners will access materials such as videos, animated presentations, readings, assessments on the Learning Management System (LMS) at their own pace and time.

-Estimated time to complete the Core Modules: 2 hours
+Estimated duration required to complete the Core Modules: 1 hour

 Learners have access to the materials for one month upon successful registration.